-Such movies where they openly talk about sex, virginity and rape is not so common in Bollywood, which is why this movie is so important.
+Such movies where they openly talk about sex, virginity, and rape are not so common in Bollywood, which is why this movie is so important.
 Throughout the entire time, it didn’t feel like I was watching a movie; it felt I was seeing the struggle that so many South Asian women go through.
-Minal is accused of attempt to murder, and labelled as prostitutes along with her two friends Falak and Andrea after she uses self defense when Rajeev, nephew of a well connected and powerful politician, attempted to rape her.
+Minal is accused of attempt to murder, and labeled as prostitutes along with her two friends Falak and Andrea after she uses self-defense when Rajeev, nephew of a well connected and powerful politician, attempted to rape her.

 I am sorry but, since when does a girl laughing at your jokes mean she is giving consent?
 Or just because she is independent and living on her own, does it mean she has no morals?

 There are a few scenes of the girls having a breakdown, and it sends chills down my entire body and breaks my heart.
 There are so many women out there that go through this but are not able to stand up due to family and society, or even when they do stand up, and they do not get justice.